Mighty Morphin Power Rangers: The Movie

 Mighty Morphin Power Rangers: The Movie is a 1995 American superhero film.
 It stars the ensemble cast of Karan Ashley, Johnny Yong Bosch, Steve Cardenas, Jason David Frank, Amy Jo Johnson, and David Yost alongside the villains cast from the original series and Paul Freeman as Ivan Ooze.
+It is the first installment in Power Rangers film series.
 Much like the television season that followed the release, it used concepts from the Japanese Super Sentai series Kyōryū Sentai Zyuranger, Gosei Sentai Dairanger and Ninja Sentai Kakuranger.
-It is the first Power Rangers production from Saban Entertainment not to feature any archived footage from Super Sentai.
+It is the first Power Rangers production from Saban Entertainment (later Hasbro) not to feature any archived footage from Super Sentai.
 The film is not part of the franchise continuity as the movie takes place in an alternate timeline.

 The film was released in between the second and third seasons of Mighty Morphin Power Rangers.

 Plot

-The Mighty Morphin Power Rangers participate with Bulk and Skull in a charity skydive for the Angel Grove observatory, in anticipation of Ryan's Comet which is scheduled to pass by in two days.
-Bulk and Skull miss the target landing zone and land at a construction site where a giant purple egg has been unearthed.
-Zordon then summons the Rangers, and mentions Ivan Ooze, a morphological being who ruled Earth 6,000 years before.
-He was then lured into a hyper-lock chamber and buried underground by Zordon and a group of young warriors.
-Zordon sends the Rangers to the construction site to return the egg to its chamber, before it is opened.
-However, Lord Zedd, Rita Repulsa, Goldar and Mordant arrive at the construction site first, and crack open the egg, releasing Ivan Ooze.
-The Rangers confront Ivan, who unleashes Oozemen on them.
-While the Rangers defeat the Oozemen, the distraction allows Ivan to escape and he lays siege to the Command Center, incapacitating Zordon, and robbing the Rangers of their powers.
-They return to the now-destroyed Command Center, where they find Zordon, being outside his time warp, aging and dying, with his only consolation being that the Rangers themselves are unharmed.
+A group of teenagers from Angel Grove, California secretly serve as the Power Rangers, a team of super-powered humans who use their abilities to defend the Earth from otherworldly threats.
+After participating in a charity skydive for the local observatory, the Rangers are informed by their leader, Zordon, that the hyperlock chamber imprisoning Ivan Ooze, a morphological being who once ruled the Earth, has been uncovered at a local construction site.
+He sends the Rangers to intercept the chamber before it is opened; however, Lord Zedd, Rita Repulsa, Goldar and Mordant arrive at the construction site before them and release Ivan.
+The Rangers confront Ivan, who unleashes Oozemen to battle them.
+While the Rangers defeat the Oozemen, the distraction allows Ivan to escape.
+He lays siege to their Command Center, incapacitating Zordon, the one who imprisoned him, and destroying the Rangers' powers.